 Pittsburgh, the city that produced the first Big Mac and banana split, is the birthplace of Mister Rogers' Neighborhood; dancer/actor Gene Kelly; jazz greats Billy Strayhorn, Billy Eckstine, and George Benson; Negro Leagues championship-winning teams the Pittsburgh Crawfords and Homestead Grays; playwrights August Wilson and George S. Kaufman.

 Pittsburgh is also the home of the Pittsburgh Courier (one of the oldest African American newspapers in the country); directors Rob Marshall (Chicago) and Antoine Fuqua (Training Day); actors Michael Keaton, Jeff Goldblum, Zach Quinto (Heroes and Star Trek), Joe Manganiello (True Blood and Magic Mike) and Tamara Tunie (Law and Order).
-Award-winning DJ Girl Talk and rap artists Wiz Khalifa and Mac Miller all hail from the Steel City.
+Award-winning DJ Girl Talk and rap artists Wiz Khalifa and the late Mac Miller all hail from the Steel City.

 Our city today is a rich blend of individuals who are almost uniquely hometown proud.
 Pittsburgh is a wonderful place to learn and to live.